Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 top [OPTIONS]

-command there is a ton of additional options you’re able to use with this command.
+Much like the ps command, there are a ton of additional options you can use with this command.

-Example of using the top command:
+Example of using the top command

 top